June 13, 2021

 The golf course lies in a recreation area on the northern edge of a reservoir.
 Around the corner from it is the office for the Oregon Trail Golf Course and Campground.
 This campground wasn’t on my map, so I stopped in to investigate.
 The woman working there had no time for me.
-She was tall and had her close cut in back, which looked military.
+She was tall, her hair close-cut in back, which looked military.
 Or maybe I just made that connection in light of the Blue Lives flags out front and inside the office.
-In any case, she glanced ver her shoulder, be kept her back to me to sort money or receipts or who knows what while she answered my questions in as few words as necessary.
+In any case, she glanced over her shoulder at me, then kept her back turned while she counted money or sorted receipts or who knows what while she answered my questions in as few words as necessary.
 They allow tents.
 Seven dollars a night.
 Tents go on the beach.
 Sometimes there’s not enough room because the RVers (who have their rented spaces) spread out all over the beach.
 In fact, a tent camper was unable to find a spot the night before.
 Do they have water or restrooms or showers?
 No.

 So much for the Oregon Trail Campground.
 The golf course must be a hoot though.
 Signs scattered about said all the alcohol you drink on it must be purchased at the golf course store.

 Just after this, I was on a paved road again, a highway with a rumble strip that dropped off the edge onto an uneven, unpredictable shoulder.
 The road was a lovely sweeping downhill turn.
-One truck was approaching, one was behind me.
+But almost as soon as I was on it, I wished I wasn’t.
+One truck was approaching, another was closing in behind me.
 I judged that we would all meet at about the same point.
-The truck ahead wasn’t moving over: there was nowhere to go.
-The truck behind wasn’t slowing.
-So I had a choice: Move into the middle of the lane to control it; cross the rumble strip and take my changes on the dirt; or do nothing and either have an uncomfortably brush with the truck or be shunted over to the shoulder at a time not of my choosing, which is always bad.
-I moved into the shoulder.
+The truck ahead wasn’t moving over; the truck behind wasn’t slowing.
+There wasn’t enough room for the three of us.
+So I had a choice: Move into the middle of the lane to control it; cross the rumble strip and take my chances on the dirt; or do nothing and either have an uncomfortably close brush with the truck or be shunted over to the shoulder at a time not of my choosing, which is always bad.
+I slowed and crossed the rumble strip to the rough shoulder, taking care not to go too far toward where it dropped off.
 It was uncomfortable, but everyone survived.

-Now, the only reason I point this out is because this is the first time anything like this has happened to me on this trip.
+Now, the only reason I’m taking the time to describe this vehicular encounter is because this is the first time anything so dangerous has happened to me on this trip.
 In California, this situation comes up all the time.
-But there was something about this entire area, which I’m lumping under the heading of O’Fallon’s Bluffs—the dry, sandy hills, the dismissive woman at the campground, the truck diver’s impatience and insistence—that left a bad taste in my mouth.
+Ask any cyclist how many times in a given week they find themselves in a situation where getting hit by a car or run off the road is one of the likely outcomes.
+But there was something about this entire area, which I’m lumping under the heading of O’Fallon’s Bluffs—the dry, sandy hills, the dismissive woman at the campground, the truck driver’s impatience and insistence—that left a bad taste in my mouth.
 And I wondered, is it living in this area?
 Are people who live out here where the weather and topography are a little harsher a little harsher themselves?
 Maybe my fatigue was causing me to judge more harshly than I might otherwise.
 Regardless, I marked O’Fallon’s Bluffs as a place I didn’t much care for.

 And that was before the bugs.